vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 --- type:PlainMultipleChoiceExercise lang:sql xp:50 key:a1827199e2
 ## BETWEEN

-Great work!

-As you saw, you could do:
+As you've learned, you can use the following query to get titles of all films released in and between 1994 and 2000:

 ```
 SELECT title
 FROM films
-WHERE release_year > 1994
+WHERE release_year >= 1994
-AND release_year < 2000;
+AND release_year <= 2000;
 ```

-It turns out that checking for ranges like this is very common, so in SQL, the `BETWEEN` keyword allows you filter values within a specified range:
+Checking for ranges like this is very common, so in SQL the `BETWEEN` keyword provides a useful shorthand for filtering values within a specified range.
+This query is equivalent to the one above:

 ```
 SELECT title